-Each year around four young people from Guernsey's uniformed youth organisations are selected to serve as Lieutenant-Governor's Cadets.
+Each year around four or five young people from Guernsey's uniformed youth organisations are selected to serve as Lieutenant-Governor's Cadets.
 They play a special role in supporting The Queen's Representative at official and public functions throughout the year.

 The Cadets are chosen each summer and are appointed in September, to serve for one year.
 Young people aged between 15 and 18 years old on 1st September are invited to apply.